 The latest version of iPadOS 14 brings important security patches to iPad users.
 It doesn’t have any known features or bug fixes on board.

-iPadOS 14.6 requires a large download if you’re jumping up from iPadOS 14.5.1.
+iPadOS 14.8 requires a fairly small download if you’re jumping up from iPadOS 14.7.1.
 If you’re hopping up from an older version of iPadOS 14 or iPadOS 13, your download will be bigger.
 That’s because the features and fixes from the updates you skipped are baked into your firmware.

-If you run into issues on iPadOS 14.6, you can try downgrading your iPad’s software back to iPadOS 14.5.1 in an effort to improve its performance.
-That said, you can’t downgrade to older iPadOS firmware.
+If you run into issues on iPadOS 14.8, you can try downgrading your iPad’s software back to iPadOS 14.7.1 in an effort to improve performance.
+You can’t downgrade to older iPadOS firmware.

-This means those of you having a great experience on iPadOS 14.5 and below need to approach iPadOS 14.6 with caution.
+So if you’re having a great experience on iPadOS 14.7 or an older version of iPadOS, you need to approach iPadOS 14.8 with caution.
 Once you make the move, there’s no going back.